software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The `Dockerfile` has some familiar commands.
 Basically we just generate a JAR file for the project and start the application using the JAR file.

 Because we use PostgreSQL as the production database, we will need to specific production environment configuration.
-Add a file `production.properties` to the `src/main/resources` (same folder that has the `application.properties` file) with the following content:
+Add a file `production.properties` to the `src/main/resources` folder (same folder that has the `application.properties` file) with the following content:

 ```
 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect